πŸ“š 2024 Sem 5 | Lecture 1 | Economic Growth & Business Cycles | Facts of Economic Growth #baeconomics

 Economic Growth Models: Solow, Romer, Barro

-• Robert Solow, a renowned economist from MIT, developed the Solow model focusing on the role of physical capital and technology in explaining economic disparities between rich and poor countries.
+• Robert Solow, a renowned economist from MIT, developed the Solow model focusing on the role of physical capital and technology in explaining economic disparities between countries.

-• The central idea of the Solow model emphasizes the necessity of technological progress and continuous improvement in physical capital for sustained economic growth.
+• The central idea of the Solow model is that sustained economic growth requires continuous technological progress and investment in physical capital.

-• Paul Romer introduced the Romer model in the early 1980s, incorporating human capital and physical capital alongside technological advancements in economic growth models.
+• Paul Romer introduced the Romer model in the early 1980s, emphasizing the role of human capital and physical capital alongside technological advancements.

 • Paul Romer was awarded the Nobel Prize in Economics in 2018 for his contributions to long-term economic growth and development.